-Brian Williams is a research economist with the Agricultural Policy and Modeling Branch of the Market and Trade Economics Division at the Economic Research Service (ERS).
+Brian Williams is a research economist with the Agricultural Policy and Modeling Branch of the Market and Trade Economics Division at the USDA's Economic Research Service (ERS).

 Brian received his Ph.D. in Agricultural Economics from Oklahoma State University, and M.S. and B.S. degrees in Agricultural Economics from the University of Nebraska.

 Brian is a member of the Agricultural and Applied Economics Association.